SyedWajid/person-service/README.md

 It uses Spring Data to fetch/retreive/update/delete data in relational database.
 It is using Redis for caching
 It uses ELK for extensive loggin.

+All the tools like Redis, ELK, mysql database are configured using docker compose